-Most of my work is with professional athletes.
+Most of my work is with professional and amateur athletes.
 And my job is to use nutrition (plus strength and conditioning) to get my clients the results they want.

 When your meal strategy can be the difference between getting a multi-million dollar contract and not, there is no room for “hoping” the nutrition will work.

 I can’t go on faith alone.
 My clients’ careers literally depend on me doing my job well.
 Which is why the scientific method, not beliefs, govern my practice.

 For example, my client Ronda Rousey, a mixed martial artists, model, and actress, doesn’t care about what I believe about food.
 She only cares about what I know about nutrition’s effect on her body and performance.